hokuda/pcore/README.md

 ## How to build

-        $ make             # for RHEL8
+        $ make

-Then, you get pcore.zip/pcore.rhel8.zip which includes pcore script.
+Then, you get pcore.rhel8.zip which includes pcore script.

 ## Prerequisites